dumpacson/Blood-Bank-Donation-System/README.md

 ## Introduction

 This blood bank management system application was created based on the needs of a blood bank management team.
 The system aims to provide information on all the process that goes into a blood donation.
-The system will also provide the functionality of registering online to new donors and making an appointment to avoid wasting time.
-Already registered donors can also see all their past donations in one view making it easy if they ever want to look through and check.
+The system will also provide the functionality of registering online to new donors and making an appointment to avoid wasting time.<br/><br/>
+Already registered donors can also see all their past donations in one view making it easy if they ever want to look through and check.<br/><br/>
 On the admin/doctor side, they can view the details of all the donations made and the details of all the donors in 2 separate views.
 They can handle the data needed to manage blood donations and donor's information.
 There will also be a view of all the available blood bags in the bank.

 ## Objective